n1llshul/n1llstego/README.md

 TO DECODE:
 Rename the file containing ciphertext to "ct.txt".
 Run the executable file.
 Choose the 'd' option and the hidden message will appear in the command line.

+ERROR HANDLING:
+If the program says "Stegocontainter is too small" it means that the plaintext file has too little amount of latin symbols similar-looking to cyrillic ones.
+Try expanding the "input.txt" and make sure it contains enough specified symbols.